ready to help transform lives?

 find an opportunity

-Mercy Ships needs volunteer surgeons, nurses, administrative assistants, accountants, cooks, teachers, deck hands, and more.
+Mercy Ships needs volunteer surgeons, nurses, administrative assistants, accountants, cooks, teachers, deck & engineering officers, and more.
 Find your place on board one of our ships.

 health and age requirements

-Physical Evaluation and Immunizations are required for all applicants.
+A Physical Evaluation and certain immunizations are required for all applicants.
 Due to maritime medical regulations and other circumstances, those with certain disabilities and/or health histories may not be eligible to serve with Mercy Ships.
 All applicants must be at least 18 years old at time of service.

 positions, time availabilities & expertise

-A variety of positions are available, including many that require no previous experience.
+A variety of positions are available, including several that may not require any previous experience.
 Medical professionals are required to be licensed and most require a minimum of two years’ experience.
-Medical and mariner applicants should be able to provide copies of current, relevant licenses and certificates.
+Medical and mariner applicants should be ready to provide copies of current, relevant licenses and certificates.

 For all positions, Mercy Ships has set a minimum and maximum commitment, ranging from two weeks to three years.

-Foundations of Mercy Ships is a 5-day course held at the Mercy Ships International Operations Center in Texas.
+Foundations of Mercy Ships is a 5-day course held at the Mercy Ships International Support Center in Texas three times per year.

-Introduction to Mercy Ships is a weekend course held in the Netherlands.
+Introduction to Mercy Ships is a weekend course held in the Netherlands 2-3 times per year.

 Offered three times a year, On Boarding is a 5-week training program followed by a 3-week practicum to prepare new crew and staff for their time of service with Mercy Ships.
 Completion is required for all crew serving 10 or more months on board, but is open to all volunteers.